jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 3
 Artifact Creature - Gestral
-Whenever this creature is dealt damage, create that many Chroma tokens
+Whenever this creature is dealt damage, create a Chroma token

 2/3
 ```